shehreendheda/katacoda-scenarios/apmintro/instrumentapp/finish.md

 Congratulations!
-With a variety of tags, you explored correlated data for an application.
-You also created a targeted multi alert for services that support the app and you created synthethic tests with tags that linked the tests to the associated service.
+You've gone through the instrumented Storedog app and seen how the app was instrumented for APM and related Log Management in Datadog.

-To continue, click **Next Module**.
+To learn about using the various features of APM such as the Service Map, Service Pages, and APP Analytics, click **Next Module** to continue with the course.